bamalik1996/ipa-parser-php/README.md

 This is where your description should go.
 Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.

+## Description

+The PHP IPA ISO Parser is a robust tool tailored for extracting and interpreting data from IPA (iOS App Store Package) builds.
+Seamlessly dive into the core details of any IPA file, retrieve essential metadata, and streamline your iOS app analysis and deployment processes with this efficient package.

 ## Installation

 You can install the package via composer: